-As always, The Microeconomy Today tries to keep up with the forces that are changing the economic landscape.
+As always, The Macroeconomy Today tries to keep up with the forces that are changing the economic landscape.
 This requires more than simply reporting recent events.
 The real challenge is to integrate economic transitions into basic models of how the economy works.
 The collapse of communism, for example, raises in the most vivid terms the classic debate about market-driven vs. government-directed economies.
 We must not only tell the story of that collapse but also use it to highlight the unique features of the market mechanism.
 It is no small irony that Russian and Eastern European reformers have embraced the tenets of a market system that so few American students understand.

-President Clinton's vision of change creates similar opportunities for high-lighting the key features of economic models.
+President Clinton's vision of change creates similar opportunities for highlighting the key features of economic models.
+The "Rebuilding America" program, for example, combines traditional fiscal stimulus with longer-term aggregate supply options.
 The reordering of spending priorities and tax burdens offers new opportunities to illustrate how government policy can alter the WHAT, HOW, and FOR WHOM outcomes of the economy.
-The re-regulation of cable TV reignites the controversy over when and how government should regulate industry.
-And President Clinton's vow to "end welfare as we know it" shines a spotlight on work incentives and labor-supply behavior.

-This sixth edition of The Microeconomy Today tries to bring to the classroom the excitement of these changes.
-In the process, there is a lot of new material in micro theory and applications, in international, and in pedagogy.
+This sixth edition of The Macroeconomy Today tries to bring to the classroom the excitement of these changes.
+In the process, there is a lot of new material in macro theory and applications, in international, and in pedagogy.

-WHAT'S NEW AT THE OUTSET
+WHAT'S NEW IN MACRO